lemoinem/lemoinem.github.com/_posts/2017-04-23-REST-authentication-API-for-Web-App.md

 property with value [rest-auth:authentication](http://ld.lemoinem.name/ns/rest-auth#authentication).

 The supported operations MUST include:
-* a POST operation on the resource itself, used to create a new explicitly authenticated token,
+* one or several POST operations on the resource itself, used to create a new explicitly authenticated token,
 * a GET operation, on the resource itself, used to refresh a token.

 Since tokens are intended to be opaque and stateless with respect to the server,